Gone are the days when you could easily hack search engines by loading a page with keywords and creating artificial backlinks.

 For years, you’ve been told that adding fresh content on your site increases traffic and improves SEO.
 You should be blogging at least once a week, right?

 If a blog post has been on your website for years, has no backlinks pointing to it, and no one ever visits it, that old content could be hurting your rankings.
+You should remove that outdated content.

 Recently, we deleted 90% of one client’s blog posts.
 Why?
 Because they weren’t generating backlinks or traffic.

 If no one is visiting a URL, and it doesn’t add value to your site, it doesn’t need to be there.
+It’s using up crawl budget for no reason.

 (4) Revise and revamp necessary pages with little traffic